openfabr/cdf/docs/user-guide/framework-spec.md

 It is aptly named `cdf.manifest.json` inside a package at root level, which contains attributes listed below to describe the package and links to other metadata files.
 It is the top-level plan when defining a package for consumption.

-An example (as defined in `metadata.ts` in cdf-typescript) is shown below,
+An example (as defined in `PackageManifest` interface defined in CDF) is shown below,

 ```typescript
 /**